-OH 408-08: Sullivan gives a brief history of the University of Montana Law School and its role in Montana.
-He offers an overview of his personal and educational background, which included teaching at Notre Dame.
-Sullivan discusses University President Carl McFarland and his role at the University of Montana.
-Sullivan recalls being hired as dean in 1955 and describes not only how he got the position, but the impacts he had on the law school.
-He discusses the last year of his career and how the Law School at the University of Montana is one of the top in the nation for hands-on training.
+Robert Sullivan provides a brief history of the University of Montana’s School of Law and its role in Montana.
+He describes his personal and educational background, which included teaching at the University of Notre Dame.
+Sullivan discusses University of Montana President Carl McFarland and his administrative style.
+Sullivan describes being hired as the School of Law dean in 1955, how he got the position, and the impacts his decisions had on the school.
+He discusses the last year of his career and notes that the University’s School of Law is one of the top U.S. law schools to provide hands-on training.

 University of Montana--Missoula.
 Mansfield Library

 Copyright to this collection is held by the interview participants and by the Maureen and Mike Mansfield Library, University of Montana-Missoula.
 Permission may be required for use.
 For further information please contact Archives and Special Collections: (406) 243-2053 / email@example.com

 1 sound file (1:41:06 min.) : digital, + 1 transcript (30 p. : 28 cm.)

 oh 408-08.mp3; OH408-008.pdf

 Sullivan, Robert, "Robert Sullivan Interview, July 27, 2006" (2006).
 University of Montana Oral History Project.
 3.